 About Efner “Lucky” Davis: A World War II veteran from Arcade, N.Y.
 Lucky joined the U.S. Army Medical Corps and served in the 37th Infantry Division.
 Lucky has always put veterans first in every aspect of his life.
 The newly renovated veterans lounge is just another example of his generosity and support to our students.
 By way of this lounge, Lucky seeks to ensure student veterans have a safe place to relax, build a strong campus community and excel academically.

-UB has been named a Military Friendly School 2018-2019, a Yellow Ribbon School, an institutional member of the Service Opportunity Colleges (SOC), and a participating institution in Concurrent Admissions Program (ConAP).
+UB has been named a Military Friendly School 2020-2021, an institutional member of the Service Opportunity Colleges (SOC), and a participating institution in Concurrent Admissions Program (ConAP).
 In addition, UB was named a “Best for Vets” school by Military Times, and ranked 48th in the country for veterans by U.S. News and World Report.

 UB offers an Army ROTC program in conjunction with nearby Canisius College.
 This program allows all qualified individuals to achieve an officer’s commission into the US Army, Army Reserves or National Guard.